mizvol/gephi-tutorials/SigmaJS exporter/README.md

  * How to export SigmaJS template and customize it.
  * How to publish your interactive graph visualization online using GitHub pages.

+As a result of this tutorial, you will create an interactive visualization that will look like [this](https://mizvol.github.io/gephi-tutorials/SigmaJS%20exporter/final-result/network/index.html).

 Watch a short walk-through screencast to get an idea of what we are going to do.
 Attention: the video has sound.

 [![YouTube link](https://img.youtube.com/vi/ok4iFOe9niU/0.jpg)](https://www.youtube.com/watch?v=ok4iFOe9niU)